tech-dojo/mern/CONTRIBUTING.md

     * Follow the commit message guidelines below.
 * Make Sure you have added any tests necessary to test your code.
 	* Run __all__ the tests to ensure nothing else was accidentally broken.
 	* Don't rely on the existing tests to see if you've broken code elsewhere; test the changes you made in a browser too!
+* Push your changes to your fork
+* Create a pull request.
+* Iterate on the solution.
+* Get merged!
 * Update the Documentation to go along with any changes in functionality / improvements in a separate pull request.

 ## Commit Message Guidelines